Special Educational Needs & Disabilities

 • The Education Act 1996 sets out the duties of the Secretary of State and local authorities to provide suitable education that meets the needs of CYP.

-• The Equality Act 2010 sets out legal obligations schools, early years providers, post-16 institutions, and local authorities have for disabled CYP.
-Obligations include; avoiding discrimination; provision of reasonable adjustments; provision of aids and services; and avoiding disadvantage.
+• The Equality Act 2010 sets out legal obligations that schools, early years providers, post-16 institutions, and local authorities have for disabled CYP.
+Obligations include avoiding discrimination; provision of reasonable adjustments; provision of aids and services; and avoiding disadvantage.

 • Section 2 Chronically Sick and Disabled Persons Act 1970 sets out local authority duties for assessing need, and providing support services (adaptations, facilitating breaks, etc).